owena11/papers/action_datasets/What-actions-ICCV-2017.md

 Title: What Actions are Needed for Understanding Human Actions in Videos?

-Authours: Gunnar A. Sigurdsson, Olga Russakovsky and Abhinav Gupta
+Authors: Gunnar A. Sigurdsson, Olga Russakovsky and Abhinav Gupta

 Publication Status: Published ICCV 2017